Virginia Beach, Virginia: Neighborhoods

 When the modern city of Virginia Beach was created in 1963, by the consolidation of the 253 sqmi Princess Anne County with the 2 sqmi City of Virginia Beach, the newly larger city was divided into seven boroughs: Bayside, Blackwater, Kempsville, Lynnhaven, Princess Anne, Pungo, and Virginia Beach.

-Virginia Beach has many distinctive communities and neighborhoods within its boundaries, including: Alanton, Aragona Village, the largest sub-division in Tidewater when completed, Bay Colony, Bayside, Cape Henry, Chesapeake Beach, Croatan Beach, Great Neck Point, Green Run, Kempsville, Lago Mar, Larkspur, London Bridge, Lynnhaven, Newtown, The North End, Oceana, Ocean Park, Pembroke Manor, Princess Anne, Pungo, Red Mill Commons, Sandbridge, Shadowlawn, Thalia, and Thoroughgood.
+Virginia Beach has many distinctive communities and neighborhoods within its boundaries, including: Alanton, Aragona Village, the largest sub-division in Tidewater when completed, Bay Colony, Bayside, Cape Henry, Chesapeake Beach, Croatan Beach, Great Neck Point, Green Run, Kempsville, Larkspur, London Bridge, Lynnhaven, Newtown, The North End, Oceana, Ocean Park, Pembroke Manor, Princess Anne, Pungo, Red Mill Commons, Sandbridge, Shadowlawn, Thalia, and Thoroughgood.

 Climate

 The climate of Virginia Beach is humid subtropical (Köppen: Cfa).
-For the Trewartha update system the climate is the northern limit of Cf (subtropical) which corresponds to the ecology of the area, which struggles to withstand the cooler temperatures further north or inland.
+For the Trewartha climate classification the climate is the northern limit of Cf (subtropical).

-Winters are cool and snowfall is light.
-Summers are hot and humid.
+Much of the year in Virginia Beach is mild to warm.
+The long summer season from late May through late September is often hot and humid, with frequent (but brief) late day thundershowers.
+Winters are cool with little frozen precipitation, and snowfall is light.
 The official weather statistics are recorded at Norfolk International Airport on the extreme northwestern border of Virginia Beach.
 The mean annual temperature is 59.6 °F, with an average annual snowfall of 5.8 in at the airport to around 3.0 in in the southeastern corner around Back Bay.
 Average annual precipitation (the large majority rainfall) is high, ranging between 47 in at the airport to over 50 in per year at Back Bay.
 The wettest season is summer, specifically July to early September, with August the single wettest month, averaging over 5.5 inches of rain.
 From October to June, average monthly precipitation is remarkably consistent, ranging between 3.1 and 3.7 inches.
+Virginia Beach averages 2200 hours of sunshine annually, higher than the USA average.

 The highest recorded temperature to date was 105 °F in July 2010, and the lowest recorded temperature was -3 °F in January 1985, both being recorded at Norfolk International Airport.
 The coldest daily maximum on record was 12 F in December 1917, whereas the 1991–2020 normals had a coldest maximum average of 29 F. This means that in spite of the mild normals, most years record at least one ice day, with rare exceptions.
 Summer nights are sometimes really hot.
-The all-time record low is 84 F from July 1942, while a normal year's warmest night averages 80 F.
+The all-time record warmest low temperature is 84 F from July 1942, while a normal year's warmest night averages 80 F.